ajcrites/rxjs-visualize/CONTRIBUTING.md

 1. Clone the repository
 2. `yarn (install)`
+3. `yarn build-lib`
+  * The app has a dependency on this local library.
+You must build it first before the application will run.

 You can now run the project locally.
 Use `yarn ng serve` in order to start up a local server on `localhost:4200` that hosts the project and live reloads.

 You can also use HMR: `yarn ng serve --hmr -c=hmr`.

+If you want to make changes to the rxjs-visualize-marble project, you will have to rebuild it each time which you can do via `yarn build-lib`.
+If you don't need changes to the styles, you can also build this project with a watcher as in `yarn ng build rxjs-visualize-marble --watch`.
+If you're making style changes, copy the `project/rxjs-visualize-marble/style.css` styles over as needed too.

 ## Coding Style Guidelines
 All coding style should be handled by [`prettier`](https://github.com/prettier/prettier).